caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

 you can use sql scripts to manage writing everything to a database and what not to utilize this, you need to do a code first migration (46:00).

+taking a break. i just ran Update-Database command in the package manager console ()